This is a detailed article on using flow drills in jiu jitsu written by the excellent, French black-belt, Alexis de Bretagne.

-Flow drill is in my opinion one of the best exercise to improve your jiu-jitsu.
-Many people talk about it but generally only a few of them know exactly what it is, how to do it and how to benefit from this exercise.
-Also it’s not as easy as it seems.
+Flow drill is, in my opinion, one of the best exercises to improve your jiu-jitsu.
+Many people talk about it but generally, only a few of them know exactly what it is, how to do it and how to benefit from this exercise.
+Also, it’s not as easy as it seems.

-So basically flow drill is way to roll in a relax manner and in a constant motion.
-No submission, not strength at all.
+So basically flow drill is a way to roll in a relaxed manner and in constant motion.
+No submission, no strength at all.
 Both partners need to focus on their own movements and on their partner’s movements.
 Try to keep moving all the time.

 To start your training in flow drill you can do a ‘positional flow drill’.
 It means that you don’t even go for any submissions.
 You and your partner just move from one position to another, sweep, roll, shrimp, escape ... be creative.
 You will find yourself in positions you have never been before, you will discover new combinations, new transitions from one position to another.